NehaDadhich/nehasFoodWorld/recipes/mutter-paneer.md

 - Add one bay leaf and one broken cinnamon stick, 1 teaspoon of dry fenugreek leaves and stir for a minute.
 - Add peas and cook till peas are soft.
 - Add the prepared puree to the peas.
-- Add garam masala, red chilly powder, turmeric powder and salt to taste.
+- Add garam masala, red chilli powder, turmeric powder and salt to taste.
 Cook for 10 to 12 minutes.
 Keep stirring every now and then to ensure the curry doesn't burn.
 - Add the chopped paneer and cook for 5 to 8 minutes.

 Mutter paneer is ready, garnish it with chopped coriander and serve with rice or your favourite bread.